 UGA adheres to guidance from the University System of Georgia and the recommendations from Georgia Department of Public Health (DPH) related to quarantine and isolation.
-Since this may be updated periodically, we encourage you to review the latest guidance here.
-The following information is based on guidance last updated on December 29, 2021.
+Since this may be updated periodically, you are to review the latest guidance here.
+Note, this information is taken from the USG and UGA and this guidance may change at any point in time.

-Face coverings:
+Face coverings

-Following guidance from the University System of Georgia, face coverings are recommended for all individuals while inside campus facilities.
+Following guidance from the University System of Georgia, face coverings are recommended for campus members based on their personal preferences.